دوره 16، شماره 2 - ( 12-1403 ) جلد 16 شماره 2 صفحات 460-449 | برگشت به فهرست نسخه ها

 چکیده:

-Introduction: Multiple sclerosis (MS) is a chronic autoimmune disease affecting the central nervous system.
-The diagnosis and monitoring of MS progression is challenging because of its complex pathogenesis and the lack of specific biomarkers.
-Introducing related microRANs and associated proteins with MS is aim of this study.
+Introduction: Multiple sclerosis (MS) is a chronic autoimmune disease affecting the central nervous system (CNS).
+The diagnosis and follow-up of MS progression are challenging because of its complex pathogenesis and the lack of specific biomarkers.
+This study aims to introduce related microRNAs (miRNAs) and associated proteins with MS.

-Results: Numbers of 18 differentially microRNA were detected which discriminate the patient samples from controls.
-The 31 related proteins were identified and assessed via PPI network analysis and action map evaluation.
+Results: Eighteen differential microRNA were detected, discriminating the patient samples from controls.
+Then, 31 related proteins were identified and assessed via PPI network analysis and action map evaluation.

-Conclusion: In conclusion, a protein panel of NCL, NOP58, SNRNP70, U2AF2, YBX1, PRPF8, BOP1, and PIK3K as the crucial individuals which are associated with MS was suggested for further investigation.
+Conclusion: In conclusion, a protein panel of NCL, NOP58, SNRNP70, U2AF2, YBX1, PRPF8, BOP1, and PIK3K as the crucial individuals associated with MS are suggested for further investigation.

 نوع مطالعه: Original | موضوع مقاله: Behavioral Neuroscience